June 22, 2018 | Purdue University Global

 Also known as management consultants, people in these roles advise companies on how to improve efficiency.
 They make suggestions on how to become more profitable through reduced costs and increased revenues.
 According to the BLS, a bachelor’s degree is required to become a management analyst, but some companies prefer to hire someone who holds an MBA.

-The BLS projects that employment of management analysts will grow 14 percent from 2016 to 2026, faster than the average for all occupations.
+The BLS projects that employment of management analysts will grow 14% from 2016 to 2026, faster than the average for all occupations.

 Construction managers may work from an office or on-site as they plan, budget, oversee, and coordinate construction projects.
 Although a bachelor’s degree is considered the entry-point for these positions, candidates who hold an MBA can bring in-depth business administration study required to earn the degree.